 The early attempts to address this meta-problem were static decision-support methods.
-For instance, a GenOpt-based framework to guide practitioners in selecting from a wide range of general optimization algorithms.
+For instance, a GenOpt-based \cite{ref10} framework was developed to guide practitioners in selecting from a wide range of general optimization algorithms.
 Their approach, which utilized flowcharts and choice matrices, was designed to assist novices by matching algorithm characteristics to problem types and performance requirements.
 While this represents a valuable step towards systematizing algorithm selection, the framework was not specific to the unique complexities of the FLP.
 Furthermore, like other static methods, it is not dynamic and cannot adapt to new algorithms or shifting problem definitions without manual updates \cite{ref10}.
 To improve flexibility, research employed data-driven approaches, namely meta-learning, that predict algorithm performance from problem meta-features, for example, size, constraints, and statistical properties \cite{ref11}.
-SATzilla is just an example, where it selects the fastest solver from a portfolio based on instance features and performs well in combinatorial optimisation \cite{ref12}.
-This has evolved to AutoML, where algorithm selection is combined with hyperparameter tuning in the combined algorithm selection and hyperparameter framework \cite{ref13}.
-While adaptive frameworks and AutoML have built significant capability, Large Language Models (LLMs) such as OpenAI's GPT series and Google's Gemini introduce new possibilities \cite{ref14}.
-Large, general-purpose corpora-trained, these models are well-suited to acquiring language, reasoning, and in-context learning but fail on domain-specific problems such as FLP optimisation, hallucinations (providing plausible but incorrect responses) \cite{ref15} and weak domain adaptation \cite{ref16}.
+SATzilla, for example, selects the fastest solver from a portfolio based on instance features and has demonstrated strong performance in combinatorial optimization \cite{ref12}.
+This approach later evolved into AutoML, where algorithm selection is combined with hyperparameter tuning under the Combined Algorithm Selection and Hyperparameter (CASH) framework \cite{ref13}.
+Although adaptive frameworks and AutoML have built significant capabilities, the emergence of Large Language Models (LLMs) such as OpenAI’s GPT series and Google’s Gemini introduces new possibilities \cite{ref14}.
+Trained on large, general-purpose corpora, these models are well-suited for acquiring language, reasoning, and in-context learning; however, when applied to domain-specific problems such as FLP optimization they can produce hallucinations (plausible but incorrect responses) a risk that is exacerbated by their weak domain adaptation \cite{ref15} \cite{ref16}.